waynedgrant/pifacecad-wdlive/README.md

 pifacecad-wdlive
 ================

-WDLive Clone for PiFace Control and Display (pfacecad) written in Python
+WDLive Clone for PiFace Control and Display (pifacecad) written in Python